2025 F4 Middle East Championship: Teams and drivers

-Race calendar
+Race calendar and results

 The schedule consists of 15 races over 5 rounds.
 The opening two rounds at the Kuwait Motor Town were replaced by further two at the Yas Marina Circuit and the Jeddah Corniche Circuit was chosen as the final venue.
 Days before the start of the season, the calendar was changed once again, replacing the round at Jeddah Corniche Circuit with a round at Lusail International Circuit, also a debuting venue for the series.